MartaAndres/session-manager/README.md

  - GUI instead of a text interface to make the program easier to use
  - Added functionality such as closing a session, saving a session periodically, and keeping different versions of a session
  - Possibly allow a window to belong to two different sessions
- - Firefox support for both regular and incognito winodws (I want to do this as soon as possible, but it seems like it will be quite tricky)
+ - Firefox support for both regular and incognito winodws (I want to do this as soon as possible, but it seems like getting tab information from firefox windows is complicated)